LabToolsAU/LabLib/MPU6050/README.md

 Precision?
 ----------

 Each MPU6050 has it own specific calibration values.
-The sensor works with a default calibration, but better results are achieved after calibration.
+The sensor works with a default calibration, but better results are achieved after a calibration on your own hardware in order to get offsets for your individial unit.

 The calibration sketch has a howto guide in the comments of the sketch, but it will basically output 4 values that can be put into the setOffset parts of the sketches in the first and second examples eg: